Winterbourne Down, Gloucestershire

-Winterbourne Down is a village in South Gloucestershire, England, located on the north-eastern outskirts of Bristol.
-It is also part of the Civil Parish of Winterbourne.
-It is demarcated by the Avon Ring Road to the south.
-The Parish's annual May Day carnival is held here.
+Winterbourne Down is a village in South Gloucestershire, England.
+It is part of the civil parish of Winterbourne.
+Situated 7 mile north-east of Bristol city centre, it is separated from the main Bristol Built-up Area by the Avon Green Belt.
+The parish's annual May Day carnival is held here.

 The Frome Valley Walkway passes through the village and provides views of the Huckford Viaduct.
-The village contains the Anglican, All Saints Church and the Methodist Bethesda chapel.
+The village contains the Anglican All Saints Church and the Methodist Bethesda chapel.
 Winterbourne Down is also noted for its extensive wooded areas, quarrying legacy and the remains of a Roman camp.